 I pack some things -- Trader Joes has an extensive selection of small prepackaged trail mixes and nuts.
 Each pack is about 200 calories.
 I have to watch my carbs, so I pack bran crispbread for breakfast and dinner 'bread'.
 There are some gluten free snacks that are also pretty natural -- I'm thinking of the trend in making cheese puffs with just egg whites and real cheese.
 Very crunchy, low in carbs.

-There is no such thing as the final success in life.
-What is really meaningful is the courage to face the next minute, hour, day.
+---- There is no such thing as the final success in life.
+What is really meaningful is the courage to face the next minute, the next hour, the next day.